Donating Makes a Difference!

 The host of each component garden is the redback salamander, a shy and tiny amphibian found in the wooded slopes of the Arboretum.
 Unlike other salamanders, this creature spends its entire life on land.
 The threshold of each station will be marked with an indigenous boulder and identification donor plaque that will also offer a contextual cue to grown-ups that they are welcome to explore each feature.
 Children can search for the sculpture of their elusive host in his natural habitat (beneath rocks, in logs, etc.) at each threshold at each feature garden as well.
 To learn about each proposed family feature garden, read more...

 Additional Donor Opportunities

-For major donors wishing to memorialize their name, or the name of a loved one, a variety of significant architectural and garden features presently in design phase are available as naming opportunities.
+For major donors wishing to memorialize their name, or the name of a loved one, a variety of significant architectural and garden features presently in design phase, such as the Herb Garden, the Labyrinth and the Pavilion, are available as naming opportunities.
 Naming opportunities will have the honor of positive association with a favored university urban botanical preserve, highly ranked among JMU Alumni and the Harrisonburg and Shenandoah Valley resident and business community.
 Please phone or email to be referred to appropriate JMU development officers and the Arboretum Director for more information, (540) 568-4801 or contact the Arboretum Director.
 All major memorial donations for significant feature naming opportunities in the arboretum must be coordinated with the Arboretum Master Plan.